A Lowcountry Home for Aging in Place

-Designing for a homeowner who wants their retirement home to allow them to age in place comfortably requires special attention to amenities, flow, and small details.
+Designing for a homeowner who wants their retirement home in Mount Pleasant, South Carolina to allow them to age in place comfortably requires special attention to amenities, flow, and small details.
 You can improve the livability of a home for now and the future by taking into account these needs and during construction planning future modifications that may need to be made.

 Architectural Design for Aging in Place

 Thoughtfully planned cabinetry can help make things more easily accessible.
 Full-length pullout shelving systems, for example, require less reach and climbing.
 Higher countertops in kitchens and bathrooms decrease strain on the back.
 Raised dishwashers and above-counter ovens in the kitchen that decrease the amount of bending over.
 Items like induction cooktops instead of gas increase safety.
 Doors with lever handles instead of knobs require no torque and less strength to open; similar kinds of hardware on cabinets also improve usability.
 No-slip surfaces are also key, for example, the kitchen floor in this home is made of cork to decrease strain on the back.